 Though its origins are unclear, the investment phrase ‘Cash is King’ refers to how important readily available funds are to a company trying to stay afloat in an unstable market.
-With the current lockdown in place and the uncertainty it has created, construction companies need to make difficult short- and long-term decisions to stay solvent.
+In uncertain times, construction companies need to make difficult short- and long-term decisions to stay solvent.

 First, let’s establish what cash flow is and how it works.